Wen Chen, Ph.D.

 Branch Chief and Program Director, Basic and Mechanistic Research in Complementary and Integrative Health Branch

 Division of Extramural Research

 She has published on transcriptional and epigenetic regulation of BDNF, aging and central neural control of mobility in older adults, pharmacological management of chronic pain, harnessing neuroplasticity for clinical applications, chemical senses and aging, and proteomics.
-Her articles have appeared in Science, NEURON, Proceedings of the National Academy of Sciences (PNAS), The Journal of Neuroscience, The Journal of Pain, Pain Medicine, Brain, The Journal of Gerontology, and Expert Review of Proteomics.
+Her articles have appeared in Science, NEURON, Proceedings of the National Academy of Sciences (PNAS), Journal of Neuroscience, Journal of Pain, Pain Medicine, Brain, Journal of Gerontology, and Expert Review of Proteomics.